destepp11/kindred-docs/docs/characters/archer.md

-#Roddrick
+#Rodrick
 Story:

                 - Need some content.
 Description:

-                - Need some content
+                - Need some content.